Alternate Fighter: Expanded

 Fighting Style: Protector, Improvised Fighting

-Exploits: brace up, first aid, take down,
+Exploits: brace up, first aid,

 exposing strike, redirect

-Feats: Chef*, Healer, Inspiring Leader
+Feats: Chef *, Healer, Inspiring Leader

 Gambler